apache/tvm/docs/api/python/nnvm/testing_new_ops.rst

 Testing new operations
 ----------------------

-When adding new operations, it it a good idea to test them.
+When adding new operations, it is a good idea to test them.
 Testing should be done with the function ``nnvm.testing.check_function``.
 You should provide it with the symbol representing the result of a computation and a reference numpy implementation.
 By default, it will